-New Mexico State University (NMSU) has been serving the educational needs of their multi-cultural population since 1888.
-The land-grant university excels in teaching, research and public service, preparing students for careers in agriculture, the sciences, business, education, engineering, the arts, and social services.
-As part of their commitment to excellence in education, the university decided to modernize their communications platform.
+New Mexico State University (NMSU) has been serving the educational needs of its multi-cultural population since 1888.
+The land-grant university excels in teaching, research, and public service, preparing students for careers in agriculture, the sciences, business, education, engineering, the arts, and social services.
+As part of its commitment to excellence in education, the university decided to modernize its communications platform.

 With a large focus on agricultural studies, NMSU understands the vital importance of preserving Earth’s precious and limited resources, as well as reducing pollution and waste.
 By leveraging new Modern LAN design principles, NMSU was able to develop a plan to responsibly modernize to IP.
 The system integrator introduced the customer to the Modern LAN enabling PoLRE® (Power over Long-Reach Ethernet) switch innovation, capable of transmitting data and power over new or existing voice infrastructure up to 1,200ft (365m) – that’s 4 times farther than standard Ethernet switches!
 The Modern LAN solution allowed the customer to:

 - Eliminate the need to rip/replace/rebuild the existing and reliable infrastructure, greatly reducing material consumption and preventing approximately 21 tons of cables from entering a landfill

 - Use the existing wiring closets, as opposed to equipping 100+ new closets with backup power and cooling, further reducing material and ongoing energy consumption